gaboose/pipod/README.md

 pipod container build -t mypipodimage
 ```

-This will take an arm64 disk image, import its `sda2` partition device into a podman and tag it `mypipodimage`.
+This will take an arm64 disk image, import its `sda2` partition device into a podman image and tag it `mypipodimage`.

 # Reference